 \item{$t$-channel partial-wave projection}

-In this case, the relation between $b$ and the cosine of the scattering angle $z_t$ is quadratic and is then better to perform the analysis in terms of $z^2$.
+The relation between $b$ and the cosine of the scattering angle $z_t$ is now quadratic and is then better to carry out the analysis in terms of $z_t^2$.
 Thus, to perform the $t$-channel projection we need to consider the whole interval

-For a given $a$, it can translated into an interval of applicability for $b$, by defining:
+For a given $a$, it can be translated into an interval of applicability for $b$, by defining:

 Paying attention to the signs of $t-t_\pi$ and $t-t_K$, then $b$ must lie within: